KoxyG/CrossChainLayerZero/README.md

 # Send

-The send function encodes and sends data from the source chain to the destination chain.
+The send function encodes and sends data from the source chain to the destination chain of both DApp.

 ```Solidity
 // Example: Receive data on the Mumbai chain